roots/bedrock/README.md

 3. Add your `.env` file to `shared/` in your `deploy_to` path on the remote server for all the stages you use (ex: `/srv/www/example.com/shared/.env`)
 4. Run the normal deploy command: `bundle exec cap <stage> deploy`
 5. Enjoy one-command deploys!

-* Edit stage/environment configs in `config/deploy/` to set the roles/servers and connection options.

 ## Documentation